videolan/vlc-unity/README.md

 ./build.sh
 ```
 This will produce a `VLCUnityPlugin.dll` which you can use with LibVLCSharp in your Unity project
 - Extract the `vlc-cache-gen.exe` binary from the nightly build archive.
 Drag and drop the `plugins` folder onto it.
+Or just run the Unity scene with `_libVLC = new LibVLC("--reset-plugins-cache");`.
 This will produce a `plugins.dat` file in the `plugins` folder.

 ## Debugging